1972 Cup of the Ukrainian SSR

 The Ukrainian Cup 1972 was a football knockout competition conducting by the Football Federation of Ukrainian SSR and was known as the Ukrainian Cup.

-The Cup started with the preliminary round on November 4, 1972, and involved the republican level non-amateur clubs.
-The main event started from the round of 16 on November 8, 1972, when other clubs joined the competition such as Shakhtar, Chornomorets, Metalist, and others, while some of them represented by their second squad.
-Dynamo Kyiv has chosen not to participate in it since its last winning season in 1948.
-The competition concluded in just over two weeks in Kiev on November 19.
-Note that the tournament took place after the Soviet football season was over and was conducted in rather unsupported weather conditions as the cold period in Ukraine starts usually in September or October, depending on location.
+The Football Cup started with the preliminary round on November 4, 1972, and involved the republican level non-amateur clubs.
+The competition started soon after the conclusion of the 1972 Soviet Second League, Zone 1 on 31 October 1972.
+The Round of 16 that started on November 8, 1972 had several Soviet First League teams joining the competition, among which were Shakhtar, Chornomorets, Metalist, and others.
+Some of them were represented by their second (reserve) squads.
+Teams from the Soviet Top League did not participate.

+The competition concluded in just over two weeks in Kyiv on November 19.

 Teams

 Tournament distribution

 The competition was conducted among 21 Ukrainian clubs of the 1972 Soviet Second League, Zone 1 and all 5 Ukrainian clubs of the 1972 Soviet First League and FC Khimik Zhytomyr.
 Three more Ukrainian clubs of the Second League Lokomotyv Donetsk, Khimik Severodonetsk and Mayak Kharkiv did not participate.